About The Big West Conference

-More changes are in store for the Big West, with Pacific departing for the West Coast Conference on July 1, 2013.
-Despite the change in membership, the future of the 9-team conference will still have incredible opportunity to further grow its national profile.
+Pacific departed for the West Coast Conference on July 1, 2013, but despite the change in membership, the future of the 9-team conference continues to capitalize on opportunities to grow its national profile.

 Regardless of the membership profile, the Big West always has stacked up well against the rest of the nation.
 In fact, the conference has claimed 17 team national championships in its history, including six in women's volleyball, two in baseball, one in softball and one in men's basketball.
 Men's soccer was the newest sport added to the list when UC Santa Barbara claimed the national title in 2006.

 Individually, Big West athletes also have claimed several national championships in such sports as swimming, track and field, and golf.
 UC Irvine senior Charles Jock became the 27th Big West student-athlete to collect hardware when he won the championship in the 800 meters at the men's track and field national meet this past June.